About Codepip

 We make games that help people learn to code.

 Games and learning don’t have to be an either/or proposition.
-We believe that games can be one of the most effective ways to learn.
-If designed well, they provide a fun but challenging path to mastery.
+If designed well, they provide a challenging but fun path to mastery.

 The popularity of our first game, Flexbox Froggy, demonstrated a hunger for these kind of games in the web dev community.
 We followed that up with Grid Garden.

-Now we are releasing many more games that teach HTML, CSS, JavaScript, and beyond, built through learner-centered design and informed by peer-reviewed research.
+Now we’re releasing many more games that teach HTML, CSS, JavaScript, and beyond, built through learner-centered design and informed by peer-reviewed research.

 Who are we?